jennguyen1/nhuyhoa/_posts/2016-01-02-ML-Clustering.md

 **Internal Validation:**

-* Sensitivity analysis: resample or add noise.
+* Sensitivity analysis: resample (bootstrap) or add noise.
 If the clusters are stable, you would not expect to see major changes in clusters from replications
 * Assess how well clustering optimizes the intracluster similarity and intercluster dissimilarity

 The Silhouette index: <br>